helm/charts/incubator/elasticsearch/README.md

 ## Chart Details
 This chart will do the following:

-* Implemented a dynamically scalable elasticsearch cluster using Kubernetes PetSets/Deployments
+* Implemented a dynamically scalable elasticsearch cluster using Kubernetes StatefulSets/Deployments
 * Multi-role deployment: master, client and data nodes
-* PetSet Supports scaling down without degrading the cluster
+* StatefulSets support scaling down without degrading the cluster

 ## Installing the Chart